Looking for alternative search engines to Google? Here are the 37 best search engines other than Google.

 Use Buzzsumo if you have a topic in mind and want to see which articles on the web were most shared for that search.
 There is a paid version that can give you access to more tools for each topic.

 Want to participate in forums in your industry?
 Use this search engine to find results specifically on forums.

 BoardReader allows you to search forums and narrow results down by date (last day through last year) and language.

-Find industry related blogs and posts using the following search engines.
+Find industry-related blogs and posts using the following search engines other than Google.

 Blog Search Engine aptly describes this search engine.
 Search blogs and blog posts using keywords.
 It’s not perfect, but it’s better than a general search.

 If you’re looking for documents, eBooks, presentations, or other similar file types, try the following searches.

 Google Advanced Search allows you to search for specific types of documents.
 Looking specifically for PDFs?
 Set that as your criteria.
 Want to search for Word docs or PowerPoint presentations?
 Then tell Google to find those file types.